ldjogo2/ComputationalToying/README.md

 ```

 ##### 5/7/2021
-Semester just ended, I'll be starting a Networking folder where I will document my progress with learning Networking.
+Semester just ended, I'll be starting my leaa Networking folder where I will document my progress with learning Networking.